Who is eligible for BSN MyRinggit (Public Sector)?

 Assuming you have poor credit standing due to irregular payments, the best course would be to break the habit and start making your payments on time to avoid future hurdles.

-BSN is more likely to approve your BSN MyRinggit (Public Sector) application if you can show that you are managing your personal finances, rather than accumulating more debt.
+BSN is more likely to approve your BSN MyRinggit (Public Sector) application if you can show that you are managing your finances, rather than accumulating more debt.